Eric Breuer

 Eric Breuer is a Swiss archaeologist and historian.

-He studied archaeology and history at the Universities of Munich, Vienna, Fribourg and Basel.
+He studied archaeology and history at LMU Munich, the University of Vienna, the University of Fribourg, and the University of Basel.
 He discovered the Roman vicus of Eriskirch (Lake Constance), and conducted widespread research on early Medieval archaeology, archaeology of Roman provinces, Avar archaeology, and Mediterranean history.
 His main interest was the relative chronology of Roman and early medieval times.

 Childhood and youth

 Only scarce information can be found about his childhood and youth.
 It seems, that he spent his early years at Munich and the Lake Constance region.
 Already from early ages he was interested in archaeology.
 At the age of 8 he discovered an ancient building at the Roman settlement of Argen by unearthening potsherds of samian ware.
 At the age of 13 he joined the local museum.